WayneMRoseberry/WayneMRoseberry.github.io/_posts/2025-05-23-Vibe-Coding-As-Specification-Review.markdown

-Some colleagues of mine and I engaged in an exercise which unexpedtedly resulted in realization of a testing methodology none of us had ever come across before.
-It involved AI, vibe coding tools, too many people trying to build something all at once, and product requirements document that happened to be JUST THE RIGHT level of ambiguous.
+Some colleagues of mine and I engaged in an exercise which unexpedtedly resulted in realization of a testing methodology none of us had come across before.
+It involved AI, vibe coding tools, too many people trying to build something all at once, and a product requirements document that happened to be JUST THE RIGHT level of ambiguous.

 Twelve Testers Try to Build an App